 Alice

-Alice is a 1988 dark fantasy film written and directed by Jan Švankmajer.
+Alice is a 1988 surrealist dark fantasy film written and directed by Jan Švankmajer.
 Its original Czech title is Něco z Alenky, which means "Something from Alice".
-It is a loose adaptation of Lewis Carroll's first Alice book, Alice's Adventures in Wonderland (1865), about a girl who follows a white rabbit into a bizarre fantasy land.
+It is a loose adaptation of Lewis Carroll's first Alice book, Alice's Adventures in Wonderland (1865), about a girl who chases a white rabbit into a bizarre fantasy land.
 Alice is played by Kristýna Kohoutová.
-The film combines live action with stop motion animation, and is distinguished by its dark and uncompromising production design.
+The film combines live-action with stop-motion animation, and is distinguished by its dark production design.

 Plot